Market volatility boosts spread-better IG's sales

-LONDON The recent market volatility and heavy trading volumes have boosted sales at British spread-betting company IG Group (IGG.L), the company said on Monday.
+LONDON Aug 22 The recent market volatility and heavy trading volumes have boosted sales at British spread-betting company IG Group , the company said on Monday.

 "IG Group Holdings Plc has benefited from record levels of client activity in the recent market volatility, despite it being holiday season in the majority of the countries in which the group operates," the company said in a statement.